 Just over a year before being selected in the first round of the 2020 Major League Baseball Draft by the Philadelphia Phillies, a 17-year-old Mick Abel toed the rubber for the Jesuit High School Crusaders on perhaps the biggest stage in Oregon high school baseball — the Class-6A state championship game.

-Heading into the season, Jesuit felt that it had a very good shot at the championship.
+Heading into the season, Jesuit felt it had a very good shot at the championship.
 Head coach Colin Griffin’s team had taken home the state title in 2016, and he believed that the Crusaders’ talent was strong enough to win it all again if the players were able to make some strides throughout the season.
 Of course, Jesuit had a solid group of players that included one of the best pitchers in all of high school baseball in Abel, but winning a state championship is about more than just the names listed on the roster.

 “Going into last year’s season, we knew that we had a very talented ball club,” Griffin said by phone last week.
 “It was just that the kids were going to have to … buy into one another, accept their roles, challenge each other appropriately in practices and then learn throughout the course of the season.”